Image

 Expungement

-• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
-While homeschooling is an alternative, parents must demonstrate that the child receives 1000 hours of instruction.
+• Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
+Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

-• Curfew Violations: Being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.
+• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
+These hours can vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.

-• Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
-Fortunately, the courts see this and have far different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.
+• Trespassing: Juvenile trespassing is commonally driven by different intentions than adult trespassing.
+Consequently, and fortunately for you, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

 • Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
-The Juvenile Division cannot take any cases beyond that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge will likely request the juvenile court to supersede.
+The Juvenile Division can’t take any cases over that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge will likely request the juvenile court to supersede.

 Juvenile Crimes Lawyer Franklin County, MO | Combs Waterkotte